 top of page

-Recently, his experimental videogame "Scent" (link) won the Honorary Mention Award at Prix Ars Electronica in Austria, while "Forgetter", a videogame he co-directed with Allison Yang and collaborated with DSLCOLLECTION, an art collection based in Paris, won the Excellence in Innovation Award at the 2021 indiePlay China Indie Game Awards, as well as the Best Serious Game Award and the Honorary Mention Award at the GWB Game Awards.
-His videogame "The Hallway" was also acquired by the Hong Kong M+ Museum as part of its permanent art collection.
+In June 2025, he premiered his latest videogame, Scent (link), at Tribeca Festival in New York and Animafest Zagreb.
+An earlier iteration of the project received an Honorary Mention Award at Prix Ars Electronica.
+In 2023–2024, he initiated and led the development of The Eyes (link), a VR cinematic experience created in collaboration with Kachi Chan, which was showcased at SXSW Sydney.
+His previous game, Forgetter (link), co-directed with Allison Yang in collaboration with DSLCOLLECTION (Paris), won the Excellence in Innovation Award at the 2021 indiePlay China Indie Game Awards, as well as the Best Serious Game Award and an Honorary Mention Award at the GWB Game Awards.
+His earlier game, The Hallway (link), was also acquired by the M+ Museum in Hong Kong as part of its permanent collection.

 bottom of page